Seiya Suzuki Player Props: Cubs vs. Pirates

 Seiya Suzuki At The Plate

-- He ranks 43rd in batting average, 21st in on base percentage, and 66th in slugging among the qualified batters in MLB.
+- Among the qualified hitters in baseball, his batting average ranks 36th, his on-base percentage ranks 20th, and he is 62nd in the league in slugging.

+- Suzuki will look to extend his four-game hitting streak.
+He's batting .421 over the course of his last outings.

-- Suzuki has picked up a hit in 70.0% of his 50 games this season, with at least two hits in 26.0% of those games.
+- Suzuki has reached base via a hit in 36 games this season (of 51 played), and had multiple hits in 14 of those games.

-- Looking at the 50 games he has played this year, he's hit a home run in five of them (10.0%), and in 2.8% of his trips to the plate.
+- In 9.8% of his games this year, he has gone deep, and 2.8% of his trips to the plate.

-- Suzuki has an RBI in 15 of 50 games this season, with multiple RBI in three of them.
+- Suzuki has driven in a run in 16 games this year (31.4%), including four games with more than one RBI (7.8%).
 He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.